 Your relationship is a safe place.
 Your connection should be this little bubble between you and your partner that- no matter what you go through in the day.

-For Example, You can always return home and feel secure and receive loving warmth now.
+For Example, You can always return home, feel secure, and receive loving warmth now.
 This isn’t to say that- sometimes things won’t go wrong, and you won’t have arguments inside your couple bubble.

 However, what I’m trying to get at here is- it’s more important that you go to your partner when times are rough than anybody else.
 Because let’s face it, if you had a stressful situation.

-You never went to your partner to talk about it or to open up and connect in some way.
+You never went to your partner to talk about it or open up and connect.
 Then, that is not a healthy relationship.
 Now, this tip ties in very close to what I previously said.

 9. Have Your Own Space

 We grow up, and we go into more serious relationships.
-We understand that we don’t have to spend all of our time together like we did when dating our teen boyfriends or teen girlfriends.
+We understand that we don’t have to spend all our time together like we did when dating our teen boyfriends or girlfriends.

-So, the most important thing about a healthy relationship is that- you can come together, you can disappear, both go your ways and do your items explore your life.
+So, the most important thing about a healthy relationship is that- you can come together, disappear, go your ways, do your items explore your life.
 Develop new habits and hobbies.

 Then, you can come together and talk about it.
-If you spend a lot of your time together doing the same things and the same crowd of people, activities, habits, and hobbies, you will eventually dislike the other person.
-Because you have no space to yourself, and you can’t be a healthy adult unless you have your own space.
+If you spend much of your time together doing the same things and the same crowd of people, activities, habits, and hobbies, you will eventually dislike the other person because you have no space to yourself and can’t be a healthy adult unless you have your own space.

 10. Be Self Dependable

 I have been in relationships before.
-But I have not fought at all with my partner, and these relationships didn’t last now.
+But I have not fought with my partner, and these relationships don’t last now.
 It is a healthy thing and not a bad thing.
-Because, if you don’t fight with your partner, not physical fights, literally you can argue about something if you are not happy.
-If you cannot voice your opinion and fight with your partner, that means you can’t open up.
+Because if you don’t fight with your partner, not physical fights, you can argue about something if you are unhappy.
+You can’t open up without voicing your opinion and fighting with your partner.

-For Example, Something’s holding you back, and you could be scared of confrontation and upsetting the other person.
+For Example, Something’s holding you back, and you could fear confrontation and upsetting the other person.
 You’re happy to suppress your own opinion.
 You want to let the other person win one over on you.
 Even they are in the wrong.
 You want to make sure that you keep the peace.
-It is a sign that you need to address some form of emotional attachment.
+It is a sign that you must address some form of emotional attachment.

 So, in a healthy relationship, having quarrels and disagreements from time to time is a healthy thing.
-Because it shows that you’ve both have your understanding, you both have your own opinions and minds.
-That makes you stronger.
+Because it shows that you both have your understanding and you both have your own opinions and minds, that makes you stronger.

 11. Be Like Yourself & Partner

-For Example, many people feel that- if they have a house that owns the property, their mortgage, or they have another car or have a baby, their relationship dynamic will change, and it will be a lot more secure.
+For Example, many people feel that- if they have a house that owns the property, their mortgage, or they have another car or a baby- their relationship dynamic will change, and it will be much more secure.
 But, if you aren’t happy with your relationship right now and you are waiting for something else to improve it, then it’s not healthy, and it means you are not satisfied with the relationship exactly how it is right now.

 12. Make Decisions Jointly